US Cash Products-Midwest diesel up on demand, refinery work

 U.S. GULF COAST <0#P-USG>

-Newly prompt Cycle 63 61-grade ultra-low sulfur diesel was seen done at 1.10, 1.15 and 1.30 cents under under the December heating oil screen, up a quarter cent.
+Newly prompt Cycle 63 61-grade ultra-low sulfur diesel was steady at 1.75/1.25 cents under the December heating oil screen.

 Newly prompt Cycle 63 54-grade jet fuel slipped half a cent to 1.50/0.50 cents under.